jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![My solution day 15](assets/advent-2020-3/day15.state.jpg)

-A generate rows tool is used to create 2020 rows and then the state is generated using a multi-row formula with the expression:
+A generate rows tool is used to create 2020 rows, and then the state is generated using a multi-row formula with the expression:

 ```
 [Row-1:State] + " " +